 Humans hunted large, conspicuous prey – seals, moa and other large birds – as long as they could be found.
 This resulted in the first human-caused extinctions of New Zealand species.

 Why so many bird extinctions?

 New Zealand birds evolved in isolation over millions of years.
 Unlike elsewhere, there were no land mammals such as bears, badgers, lions or goats.
 Free from attack and competition from mammals, many birds became ground-dwellers.
 They were therefore natural prey for humans and the predators they brought, and vulnerable to land clearance.

 Discovering extinct birds

-In New Zealand, European settlers noticed the evidence for the extinction of the megafauna – moa and other large birds – from around the late 1830s.
+In New Zealand, European settlers noticed the evidence for the extinction of megafauna – moa and other large birds – from the late 1830s.
 Moa bones belonging to a number of moa species were found in middens (ancient rubbish sites), swamps and caves.
-The remains of other species, including large extinct geese, adzebills, and the giant Haast’s eagle, were also discovered before the end of the 19th century.
+The remains of other extinct species, including large geese, adzebills and the giant Haast’s eagle, were also discovered before the end of the 19th century.

 Just how many smaller birds had become extinct was not realised until after 1990, when the food remains of the extinct laughing owl were discovered and analysed.
 Beneath the owl’s former roosts in sheltered caves were layers of bones of their prey, piled up over centuries.
-These bones were evidence of the former abundance of birds such as saddlebacks, now killed off on the mainland, and surviving only on predator-free islands.
+These bones were evidence of the former abundance of birds such as saddlebacks, which now survive only on predator-free islands.

 Returned to the soil